Coronavirus Update:What patients and families need to know

-Children's Research Institute’s investigators have access to state-of-the-art centralized areas of technology and expertise.
+Children's National Research Institute’s investigators have access to state-of-the-art centralized areas of technology and expertise.
 Some of these core facilities are run as a fee for service facility and others are based on collaborative scientific relationships.
 Please contact the Core Director to access and learn more about the services provided.

 The Investigational Drug Service (IDS) is a research pharmacy charged with the management of research medications used in clinical drug trials, as well as the oversight of medication use in drug trials conducted throughout Children’s National.
-The staff provides a comprehensive scope of services and is available for consultations to investigators throughout all phases of the clinical trial process.

-The animal care program at Children’s National is fully accredited by the AAALAC.
 The primary function of the RAF is to assist faculty, trainees, and staff in upholding organizational commitment to treat animals in a humane way, according to the highest ethical and scientific standards.